jefftranter/6502/asm/jmon/README.txt

 The Fill, Search, and ":" commands accept characters as well as hex values.
 Type ' to enter a single character.

-Running on a KIM-1 requires a system with at least 16K of RAM.
+Running on a KIM-1 requires a system with at least 9K of additional RAM.